 This center will conduct interdisciplinary research on "means" or "methodologies."
-It is at the meta-level, leading to a new level of fusion of various research areas to produce not only academic but also social values.
+It is at the metalevel, leading to a new level of fusion of various research areas to produce not only academic but also social values.
 The new "eyes" will lead to applications in other fields, new social implementation, and social contribution.
 The figure below shows our basic idea.
 The existing WPI centers promote a fusion of researchers from various research areas who share the "goal" of solving academic mysteries.
 The research style of this center differs in that it brings together researchers from different fields in search of "new means."
 That will lead to breakthroughs in the studies of the universe, space-time, and elementary particles, but the "new means" will also generate application fields and social contributions beyond these goals.

-Meta-level interdisciplinary fusion for means, not for a single goal, to produce academic and social values
+a single goal, to produce academic and social values

 The "extraordinary requirements" of particle and space projects lead to unique and disruptive innovations because they are not born from the needs of society.
 As for the concept of the future society, such as smart cities, smart factories, and automated driving, AI will utilize information collected from everywhere, social infrastructure, vehicle systems, and the people who use them.
 To innovate toward such a new society, ultra-sensitive sensor systems embedded in all kinds of things, which can measure at the quantum level, will be indispensable as the foundation of social infrastructure.
-If we take the relationship between space observation and automated driving/smart cities as an example, we see exciting similarities in the means.
-In automated driving, the frequency of millimeter-wave radar (79 GHz) needs to be further increased.
+If we take the relationship between space observation and automated driving, the frequency of millimeter-wave radar (79 GHz) needs to be further increased.
 On the other hand, LiteBIRD observes in higher frequency bands (up to 448 GHz), which opens up a possibility of technology transfer from space observation to automatic driving.
 On the other hand, LiteBIRD needs to suppress the interference of radio waves communicating with the ground to the superconducting sensor for observation.
 It is essentially the same problem as the interference of many radio-wave sources in the smart city concept.
 Thus, it creates a research topic of transfer from social implementation technology to space observation.
 In this way, the fusion of different fields can produce entirely new developments.

 In addition to activating the global collaboration of manufacturing laboratories by the three satellites (Berkeley, Institute of Space and Astronautical Sciences at JAXA, and Toyota Central R&D Labs), we will try to create partnerships with other WPI centers.
 One example is the collaboration with the Kavli Institute for the Physics and Mathematics of the Universe (Kavli IPMU) at the University of Tokyo, which studies the universe with mathematics and theoretical physics.
 Our attempt will be an evolution of the WPI centers as a group.
 Our center, which will lead the world in experimental science, and the Kavli IPMU, which leads the world in theory and mathematics, will be the two wheels of experiment and theory.
-We will also contribute to other WPI centers by providing the means of measurement systems, which will significantly contrib stems, which will significantly contribute to the global presence of the WPI alliance.
+We will also contribute to other WPI centers by providing the means of measurement systems, which will significantly contribute to the global presence of the WPI alliance.